CamilleLamb/POKEFIGHT/README.md

 # POKEFIGHT
 Pokemon API using PHP and Bootstrap (with french comments)

-I did it in class at La Passerelle school (Paris, FR).
-My teacher was Benoît Brice.

 # How does it works ?

 The program connects to a Pokemon Application Progamming Interface (API), which allows it to get all the the necessary informations about Pokemons.